pebble-dev/pebble-dev.github.io/_posts/2018-06-13-get-ready-to-rebble.md

 services, eventually reaching the collection of services described in my [previous post](/2018/02/15/rebble-web-services.html).

+Here's some good news to go with that: a lot of Pebble functionality will keep working regardless of what we manage to put together.
+Your apps will still be installed, your notifications will still come through, and Pebble Health will still be entirely functional.
+Pebble apps and watchfaces will still work fine, too, except for those that create timeline pins.

 Many of you have been asking what they will have to do to start using the Rebble Web Services.
 It should actually be very easy: tap a link from our website on your phone, and you will be switched over to our services.
 Rebble Web Services